Industry News

 Which country uses OTT the most?

-The over-the-top video (OTT video) market is expected to reach 90 percent penetration in Canada and the United Kingdom in 2022.
-Ranked second was New Zealand at 88.9 percent, as per Statista.
+The over-the-top video (OTT video) market reached over 120% penetration rate in the United Kingdom in 2023.
+Ranked second was Canada at over 117%, as per Statista.

 How big is the OTT market?